 Report File Type: One thing I wanted specifically, was the ability to output reports in PDF format.
 Advanced Web Ranking allows for that.
 It also supports other output formats such as HTML, XML, and RTF.

-The system also allows you to configure the naming format per project.
+The system also allows you to configure the naming format [highlight]per project[/highlight].
 This allows you to specify a path structure for specific clients, etc.

 There are over 20 reports available, and several nice ‘hybrid’ report options for you to cross reference data from Google Analytics with keyword ranking data.